Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

     - <a href="https://drive.google.com/file/d/1XzT21kwJFHcPzCDYhIdux49At6-TmrVA/view?usp=drive_link" target="_blank" rel="noopener">STM32Cube File</a>
 1. To note down any **firmware settings** that you have changed from the default firmware settings.
 This is especially important if you have a third-party CNC.
 1. To turn OFF any accessories that receive a control signal from the SLB, just in case the flashing process inadvertently sends control signals to those accessories.
-1. To **unplug your Spindle** cable at the spindle side, not the VFD side.
+1. To **unplug your VFD** cable at the spindle side, not the VFD side.

         The video shows the complete firmware update process, for an SLB-EXT on a Windows computer, using gSender to flash.